itmLABS/exceptiontrap/README.md

 ### Resque

 automatic integration into [Resque](https://github.com/resque/resque) yet.
-Meanwhile you can let Exceptiontrap notifiy you about errors using its `notify` method inside Resques `on_failure` hook.
+Meanwhile you can let Exceptiontrap notifiy you about errors using its `notify` method inside Resque's `on_failure` hook.

 You can also create a module with Exceptiontrap enabled and integrate this.